 Yippie!!

+Thomas and Aston's peggy square blankets are finished.
 It only (being sarcastic here...) took a few months, many evenings, sore hands, and lots of money (although 80 per cent of the wool was sourced from op shops).

 But it was also lots of fun finding the wool, watching the boys match the colours for their own squares, crocheting.
+So, here they are (I'm very proud of them!!).

 an extra long wooden table.
 I fell in love with this one on Down that little lane blog (here)